Column: Greek and Roman

-The Minoans used whole tree-trunks, usually turned upside down in order to prevent re-growth, stood on a base set in the stylobate (floor base) and topped by a simple round capital.
+The Minoans used whole tree-trunks, placed on a stylobate (floor base) and topped by a simple round pillow-like capital.
 These were then painted as in the most famous Minoan palace of Knossos.
 The Minoans employed columns to create large open-plan spaces, light-wells and as a focal point for religious rituals.

 These traditions were continued by the later Mycenaean civilization, particularly in the megaron or hall at the heart of their palaces.
 The importance of columns and their reference to palaces and therefore authority is evidenced in their use in heraldic motifs such as the famous lion-gate of Mycenae where two lions stand each side of a column.
-Being made of wood these early columns have not survived, but their stone bases have and through these we may see their use and arrangement in these palace buildings.
+While these early wooden columns have not survived, their stone bases have and it is through these that we may see their use and arrangement in palace buildings.

-The Egyptians, Persians and other civilizations mostly used columns for the practical purpose of holding up the roof inside a building, preferring outside walls to be decorated with reliefs or painting, but the Ancient Greeks, followed by the Romans, loved to use them on the outside as well, and the extensive use of columns on the interior and exterior of buildings is one of the most characteristic features of classical architecture, in buildings like the Parthenon.
+The Egyptians, Persians, and other civilizations used columns for the practical purpose of holding up the roof inside a building, preferring outside walls to be decorated with reliefs or painting, but the Ancient Greeks, followed by the Romans, used them on the outside as well, and the extensive use of columns on the interior and exterior of buildings is one of the most characteristic features of classical architecture, in buildings like the Parthenon.
 The Greeks developed the classical orders of architecture, which are most easily distinguished by the form of the column and its various elements.
 Their Doric, Ionic, and Corinthian orders were expanded by the Romans to include the Tuscan and Composite orders.

 Persian

 Some of the most elaborate columns in the ancient world were those of the Persians, especially the massive stone columns erected in Persepolis.
 They included double-bull structures in their capitals.
 The Hall of Hundred Columns at Persepolis, measuring 70 × 70 metres, was built by the Achaemenid king Darius I (524–486 BC).
 Many of the ancient Persian columns are standing, some being more than 30 metres tall.
-Tall columns with bull's head capitals were used for porticoes and to support the roofs of the hypostylehall, partly inspired by the ancient Egyptian precedent.
+Tall columns with bull's head capitals were used for porticoes and to support the roofs of the hypostyle hall, partly inspired by the ancient Egyptian precedent.
 Since the columns carried timber beams rather than stone, they could be taller, slimmer and more widely spaced than Egyptian ones.